How to Throw a Spooktacular Soiree on a Budget

 Every store you go into in October is filled with Halloween themed décor, food, and candy for sale.
 Putting your mortgage, rent, and other monthly payments before Halloween festivities is not always an easy task.
 Especially when you see everyone all over social media buying pumpkins and attending expensive Halloween attractions.

 Studies show that Americans are expected to spend $9 billion on Halloween candy, costumes, and decorations alone.
 This is a very large amount since American household debt has reached over $13 trillion this year.
-The average consumer is found to spend $169.81 each on Halloween festivities, which can be out of reach while paying off debt.
+The average consumer is found to spend $169.81 each on Halloween festivities, which can be out of reach while paying off other unsecured debt.

 It is possible to save some money and resist your seasonal temptations by throwing your own budget friendly Halloween bash.
 Whether you are throwing a kid friendly or an adult only event, it can be a success without breaking the bank.